Schlampig/iLearn/REID_nets/k_sphereloss/introduction.md

 Introduction
 ============
-A-softmax loss has been introduced into the baseline model instead of softmax loss or other common loss.
+A-softmax loss (in SphereFace) rather than so-called sphere loss has been introduced into the baseline model instead of softmax loss or other common loss.

 ---
 Cite: